 The Government of Alberta response does not indicate a willingness to leave the assessment of industrial property as the responsibility of municipal assessors.
 RMA appreciates the Government of Alberta’s willingness to share as much information as possible with municipalities related to procedural changes associated with centralization, but this does not address the intent of the resolution.

-In an effort to support a successful transition to a centralized industrial property system, Alberta Municipal Affairs has implemented a interim hybrid model in which municipalities will be contracted to continue to assess industrial properties on behalf of the provincial assessor.
+In an effort to support a successful transition to a centralized industrial property system, Alberta Municipal Affairs has implemented an interim hybrid model in which municipalities will be contracted to continue to assess industrial properties on behalf of the provincial assessor.
 While RMA appreciates this approach, a preferred alternative may be to maintain this contractual arrangement permanently, as it allows municipal assessors to utilize their local knowledge with increased provincial oversight of the assessment process.
+In early 2019, Alberta Municipal Affairs confirmed that the hybrid model will not remain in use permanently, and that they are in the process of gradually terminating contracts under the hybrid assessment model between 2018 and 2020 as the transiton to a centralized model is completed.
+This is disappointing as many municipalities have identified the hybrid model as an acceptable compromise between the previous local approach and complete centralization.

 This resolution is assigned a status of Intent Not Met, and RMA will continue to advocate on this issue.